 DWIGHT RICHARD ODLE (Costume Design) has dressed SCR's A Christmas Carol annually since 1980.
-Over 21 seasons, working in both scenery and coshe designed nearly tumes, 90productions for SCR's Mainstage and Second Stage, including many Young Conservatory and Educational Touring Productions.
-Presently in his seventh season as resident designer for the Laguna Playhouse, he creates both scenery and costumes for its adult and youth theatre presentations.
-Recently, he costumed Alice in Wonderland and designed the setting for the American premiere of Moving On, the new Stephen Sondheim musical revue.
-Over 50 other production credits at the Playhouse include the world premiere of Who's Hot, Who's Not, the American premiere of Kevin's Bed as well as Spinning into Butter, Communicating Doors, Picasso at the Lapin Agile, Moon for the Misbegotten, Old Wicked Songs, Travels with My Aunt, The Woman in Black, James and the Giant Peach, Charlotte's Web and The Velveteen Rabbit.
+Over 21 seasons, working in both scenery and costumes, he designed nearly 90 productions for SCR's Mainstage and Second Stage, including many Young Conservatory and

+Educational Touring Productions.
+Presently in his eighth season as resident designer for the Laguna Playhouse, Mr. Odle creates both scenery and costumes for its adult and youth theatre presentations.
+Most recently, he costumed the West Coast premieres of The Spitfire Grill and Neil LaBute's The Shape of Things.
+Over 60 other production credits at the Playhouse include the world premiere of Who's Hot, Who's Not, the American premieres of Moving On, Stella By Starlight and Kevin's Bed as well as Always Patsy Cline, Spinning into Butter, Communicating Doors, Picasso at the Lapin Agile, Moon for the Misbegotten, Old Wicked Songs, Travels With My Aunt, Alice in Wonderland, James and the Giant Peach, Charlotte's Web and The Velveteen Rabbit.
 His costumes for the West Coast premieres of I Love You, You're Perfect, Now Change and The Last Session transferred to extended runs in Los Angeles.
-Mr. Odle has also designed for the Geffen and Pasadena Playhouses, Ballet Pacifica, costumed ten productions for McCoy-Rigby Entertainment and designed the scenery for Fullerton Civic Light Opera's Jekyll and Hyde.
-His long association with the Orange County Performing Arts Center is as a producer/designer/lecturer.
-Mr. Odle has created industrial shows for Mazda, Honda, Toshiba, Coca-Cola, several Marriott Hotels and has designed scenery for Disney and Universal Studios, Princess Cruises, two World's Fairs, and for amusement parks in Seoul and Barcelona.
+Mr. Odle has also designed for the Geffen and Pasadena Playhouses, Ballet Pacifica, McCoy-Rigby Entertainment and designed the scenery for Fullerton Civic Light Opera's Jekyll and Hyde and Camelot.
+His long association with the Orange County Performing Arts Center is as a producer/designer/ lecturer.
+Mr. Odle has also created industrial shows for Mazda, Honda, Toshiba, Coca-Cola, several Marriott Hotels and has designed scenery for Disney and Universal Studios, Princess Cruises, two World's Fairs, and for amusement parks in Seoul and Barcelona.
 For six years, he was the resident designer for Robert Redford's Sundance Children's Theatre in Utah.
 Mr. Odle holds an MFA degree from the Yale School of Drama and has been a professor of design at Stanford University, Cal State Fullerton and UC Irvine.
+In April, he was honored with a Lifetime Achievement Award in Scenic Design by the Los Angeles Drama Critic's Circle.